pewpewlive/hybroid-live/CONTRIBUTE.md

 # Contribution Guide

-This is a meant to be a manual, teaching newcomers how to contribute to the project, be it the documentation or the codebase.
+This is meant to be a manual, teaching newcomers how to contribute to the project, be it the documentation or the codebase.

 ## Contributing to docs

 Here lies the analysis of the composition of the docs, which will help you contribute to the documentation, as you will have a frame of reference as to how things are supposed to be structured.

-The following documentation structure is valid to all the docs accross the codebase.
+The following documentation structure is valid to all the docs across the codebase.
 It must be ensured that their validity stays on par with this manual, so as to keep consistency.

-**Here is a dummy documentation, showing the structure:**
+**Here is a dummy documentation:**

 # Component (folder) being documented

 `# Component (folder) being documented`

-*Overview*
+_Overview_

 # `file1.go`

 `# file1.go`

 Small description talking about what this file is useful for and what it contains.

 ## Types

-*code snippet*
+_code snippet_
-*description (optional)*
+_description (optional)_

-*...*
+_..._

 ## Interfaces

 `## Interfaces`

-### ***Foobar:***
+### **_Foobar:_**

 `### ***Foobar:***`

 ```go